groue/CombineExpectations/README.md

 ### Inverted Expectations

-Some expectations can be inverted ([finished], [first], [prefix]).
+Some expectations can be inverted ([finished], [first], [prefix(maxLength)]).
 An inverted expectation fails if the base expectation fulfills within the specified timeout.

 When waiting for an inverted expectation, you receive the same result and eventual error as the base expectation.